ebeneditos/telegram.bot/index.md

 If you want to learn more about Telegram Bots with R, you can look at these resources:
 - Package `telegram.bot` [GitHub Repo](https://github.com/ebeneditos/telegram.bot) or its [Wiki](https://github.com/ebeneditos/telegram.bot/wiki) to look at all methods and features available.
 - You can also check Telegram's documentation [Bots: An introduction for developers](http://core.telegram.org/bots) and [Telegram Bot API](http://core.telegram.org/bots/api) to familiarize with the API.

-# Attribution

-This page is inspired by [this tutorial](https://www.codementor.io/garethdwyer/building-a-telegram-bot-using-python-part-1-goi5fncay) and partially adapted from [`python-telegram-bot` Wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Your-first-Bot).